kellymears/gutenberg-playground/README.md

 ## Caveats

-There are some inconsistencies but for the most part it is a good way to scaffold some blocks.
-Examples: I've noticed that the styles aren't 100% in line with the true blue Gutenberg and that media upload support is mixed -- you can use "Insert from URL", but the `Media & Text` block and `Gallery` block don't support uploading at all.
+There are some inconsistencies.
+I've noticed that the styles aren't 100% in line with the true blue Gutenberg and that media upload support is mixed -- you can use "Insert from URL", but the `Media & Text` block and `Gallery` block don't support uploading at all.

-But the point of this is to make new blogs, so NBD, right?
+But the point of this is to make new blocks, so NBD, right?

 ## Install